No-Bake Keto Peanut Butter Fudge is a simple recipe that you can prep in less than 5 minutes!

 Does Keto Peanut Butter Fudge Need To Be Refrigerated?

 Yes.
-This fudge uses butter and condensed milk to harden and keep its shape instead of cups of sugar.
-So it is best to keep the fudge chilled in the refrigerator, freezer, or on ice.
+This fudge uses butter and heavy/double cream to harden and keep its shape instead of cups of sugar.
+So it's best to keep the fudge chilled in the refrigerator, freezer, or on ice.

-The coconut flour allows the fudge to keep its shape at room temperature so that it can be chilled again, but it will be too soft to pick up at room temperature.
+The coconut flour allows the fudge to keep its shape at room temperature, but it will be too soft to pick up at a very warm room temperature.

 How Do I Transport Keto Peanut Butter Fudge as a Gift?

-It is best to transport the fudge in a chilly bin/ice chest to keep the fudge chilled.
+It is best to transport the fudge in a chilly bin/ice chest to keep the fudge chilled (or frozen).
 When gifting this fudge be sure to gift the fudge in a tin, glass, or plastic container with instructions to store in the refrigerator.

 If you are bringing the fudge to a potluck or party I recommend serving the fudge on a plate resting over a bowl of ice to keep it cool.
 If the potluck is outside then I would recommend storing and serving the fudge out of a small chilly bin.